Market

 by the respective subsidiary companies.

-d) During the year, the Company acquired 100% equity shares in Tumkur-II REZ Power Transmission Limited for total
+c) During the previous year, the Company acquired 100% equity shares in Tumkur-II REZ Power Transmission Limited for total

 scheme for integration of Tumkur-II REZ in Karnataka through tariff based competitive bidding process".
 This has been